-I have pleasure in presenting the accounts for Norfolk Mortgage Trust for the year ending 31 March 2020.
-It has been a successful year for the Trust, with the fund recording growth of 13.67% over the period and maintaining an average return to unitholders of 6.00%.
-We have been successful in sourcing good quality loans and the financial statements show a weighted average loan to value ratio of 39.90%.
+I have the pleasure of presenting the accounts for Norfolk Mortgage Trust for the year ending 31 March 2021.
+It has been a successful year for the Trust, with the size of the fund growing by 24.05% over the period.